Julia sets with Ahlfors-regular conformal dimension one: Introduction

-By \cite{BartholdiDudko_expanding}, if a \pcf topological branched covering $f$ of the sphere does not have a Levy cycle, then the Julia set $\Jcal_f$ is still well-defined.
-Then, Conjecture \ref{conj:StrictDecr} together with Theorem \ref{thm:PropertyOfComfEnergy} implies that if $f$ is of hyperbolic-type and $\ARC(\Jcal_f)<2$ then $f$ is realized as a rational map.
+By a work of Bartholid and Dudko \cite{BartholdiDudko_expanding}, if a \pcf topological branched covering $f$ of the sphere does not have a Levy cycle, then the Julia set $\Jcal_f$ is still well-defined.
+Then, Conjecture \ref{conj:StrictDecr} together with Theorem \ref{thm:PropertyOfComfEnergy} implies that if $f$ is of hyperbolic-type and $\ARC(\Jcal_f)<2$, then $f$ is realized as a rational map.
+We say that a \pcf topological branched covering is of {\it hyperbolic-type} if every critical point (marked point in general) has a critical periodic point in its forward orbit, see Section \ref{sec:Obstructions} for more details.

-\subsection{Attainment of $\ARC{\Jcal_f}=1$}
+\subsection{Attainment of $\ARC(\Jcal_f)=1$}

 As stated in the previous paragraph, rigidity theorems follow from the assumptions that Ahlfors-regular conformal dimensions are attained.
-The rigidity for the attainment of $\ARC{\Jcal_f}=1$ was obtained by the author and A.\@ Wu \cite{ParkWu_Yshape}.
+The rigidity for the attainment of ${\rm C.dim}(\Jcal_f)=1$ (hence, of $\ARC(\Jcal_f)=1$ as well) was obtained by Wu and the author \cite{ParkWu_Yshape}.

-\begin{thm}[{\cite[Theorem C]{ParkWu_Yshape}}] Let $f$ be a semi-hyperbolic rational map of degree $d$ with a connected Julia set $\Jcal_f$.
-If $\ARC(\Jcal_f)=1$ and attained, then $\Jcal_f$ is quasi-symmetric to $\Sbb^1$ or $[0,1]$.
-Moreover, if $f$ is post-critically finite, then $f$ is $z^d$, $1/z^d$, the degree-$d$ Chebyshev polynomial or the degree-$d$ negated Chebyshev polynomial up to conjugation by M\"{o}bius transformations. \end{thm}
+\begin{thm}[{\cite[Theorem 1.6]{ParkWu_Yshape}}] Let $f$ be a semi-hyperbolic rational map of degree $d$ with a connected Julia set $\Jcal_f$.
+If ${\rm C.dim}(\Jcal_f)=1$ and attained, then $\Jcal_f$ is quasi-symmetric to $\Sbb^1$ or $[0,1]$.
+Moreover, $f$ is a sub-hyperbolic rational map that is quasi-conformally conjugate near Julia sets to $z^d$, $1/z^d$, the degree-$d$ Chebyshev polynomial, or the degree-$d$ negated Chebyshev polynomial. \end{thm}